x59215/Bank-Churn-Predictive-Analysis/README.md

-# Predictive Model for Bank Customer Churn
+# Bank Customer Churn Predictive Analysis

 For a detailed, narrative walkthrough of this project, please see the [full case study here](./CASE_STUDY.md).